 The Montessori philosophy is about allowing a child freedom within limits.
 Children in a Montessori classroom will have a long period of open work time in which they are free to choose from a large variety of developmentally appropriate materials to which they have been previously introduced.
 They will be free to choose where to work and with whom.
 They will not, however, be free to disturb the work of others or damage the materials or classroom environment.

 Montessori education often costs a little more than regular child care, as the cost of hiring specially trained staff and outfitting a classroom with Montessori materials tends to be more expensive.
-At Atlantic Montessori School, we will do our best to keep our fees affordable and also offer subsidized spaces so that more families will find Montessori education accessible for their children.
+At Atlantic Montessori School, we do our best to keep our fees affordable and also offer subsidized spaces so that more families will find Montessori education accessible for their children.

 Montessori education is for all children; however, it can be very beneficial for many children with special needs.
-Montessori teachers are trained to understand and respond to the needs of each child and instruction is usually given individually or in small groups.
+Montessori guides are trained to understand and respond to the needs of each child and presentations are usually given individually or in small groups.
 The environment is non-competitive, co-operation is encouraged and respect for oneself, others and materials is emphasized.
-As such, children with special needs are rarely seen as being “different”, rather as another part of the diverse classroom community.
+As such, children with special needs are rarely seen as being “different”, but rather as another part of the diverse classroom community.
 At AMS, we are also fortunate to have an Inclusion Specialist on staff with a Master degree in Early Childhood Special Education.
 She works to provide extra support so that children with special needs and their families may have the best experience possible with us.

 Montessori education is for all children.
-Montessori educators believe that children have great capabilities when we introduce them to concepts at beneficial times, allow them to take responsibility for themselves and let them try things many people assume young children can't do.
+Montessori guides believe that children have great capabilities when we introduce them to concepts at beneficial times, allow them to take responsibility for themselves and let them try things many people assume young children can't do.
 As such, when classroom visitors see the things children are able to do in a Montessori classroom, the assumption is often made that the children must be “gifted” when, in fact, they are typical children who have been given the opportunity to learn and grow in a supportive environment.